 (Rearrange your site’s widgets using drag-and-drop)

-- A newsletter opt-in form,
+- A subscription form,

-- A click for support button, and
+- A contact support banner, and

-(Drag & drop to rearrange widgets in your widget area)
+(Drag-and-drop to rearrange widgets in your widget area)

 The widget features have now been reorganized in your sidebar …